codebar/barcelona/processes/org-monthly-meetings/minutes/2019-09-Minutes.md

 **Status:**

 We should push this forward and promote diversity in different companies and other spaces, in a collaborative manner with other organizations already doing this.
- Maybe not functioning --There is a Donate button in the codebar page, it is possible to communicate with Codebar the donations that are donated for the barcelona chapter for this purpose.
+There is a Donate button (Maybe not functioning) in the codebar page, it is possible to communicate with codebar the donations that are donated for the barcelona chapter for this purpose.

 This topic is **ongoing** and should be included in the next meeting.

-Lightning talks

 # New initiatives